IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 1. This magic command works only in a Jupyter environment and only if you place this command at the beginning of the cell.
 If you're running the code as a script, use the `timeit` module.

-80 milliseconds to generate half a million orders (on Apple M1), not bad! :fire:
+80 milliseconds to generate half a million orders on Apple M1, not bad! :fire:

 To better illustrate how only a minor change can impact performance, we will create a new order function that also creates a zero-sized empty array: